 © 1 December 2017

 (The form chosen for this week is the cento.
-The lines "stolen" (and sometimes with a word or punctuation changed) are the poets: Nitin - a poet-blogger, Robbie Burns, Thomas Hardy, Gerard Manley Hopkins, Samuel Taylor Coleridge, T.S.
+The lines "stolen" (and sometimes with a word or punctuation changed) are the poets: W.B.
+Yeats, Robbie Burns, Thomas Hardy, Gerard Manley Hopkins, Samuel Taylor Coleridge, T.S.
 Eliot, William Shakespeare, and William Blake.)

 Wee, sleeket, cowran, tim’rous beastie,

 O, what a panic’s in my breastie!